Intro-Sci-Comp-UIowa/biol-4386-course-project-Jia-Zhao1998/README.md

 - Plot the nucleosome occupancy data under WT high Pi condition for *PHO5*.
 I processed the WT high Pi nucleosome occupancy data from Hu, 2015.
 I will plot it and compare with no Pi condition.
 - Produce a more comprehensive figure and compare with the reference figure.
 - Include more binding sites of CgPho4 and ScPho4.
 I downloaded He, 2017 spreadsheet in a csv in R that stores all necessary information of the binding sites.
 I also divided the binding sites to shared binding sites of both Pho4 and CgPho4-bound only sites.
 The next step is to plot those target genes and compared between these two groups.
+### Problems I encountered
+- Translate the coordinates in the nucleosome occupancy file to the sacCer3 version.
+I plan to try LiftOver
+- Identify the correct gene annotation files for sacCer1-3
+- Identify the promoter region based on strand information.
+Now, I got a message error: "infinite x value..." in my function.
+Plan to read more about ggplot2